7/7/22

 the amount of natural yellowing and

-thickness and transparency of enamel; also,
+transparency of enamel; also,

 if you ever experienced dental injury, this